 Is this not the most wonderful concept?

-There is a Questing Beast review of Best Left Buried.
+There is also a Questing Beast review of Best Left Buried.

 You can buy a copy from either Exalted Funeral or Melsonian Arts Council.